 One-on-one conversations take place with all participants several times during the program.
-These conversations are to support participants in developing their praxis or way of being.
-These conversations help make sure every individual feels challenged in their current process and that they are thriving in any explorations they are undertaking.
+These conversations are to support participants in developing their praxis or way of being, as well as providing a safe space for sharing.
+These conversations help make sure every individual feels cared for, challenged in their work and has the opportunity to thrive in any explorations they are undertaking.